 Note the way that Kyle describes The Terminator in the first film: “It can’t be bargained with.
 It can’t be reasoned with.
 It doesn’t feel pity or remorse or fear …” These are traits associated with machinery, but humans can develop these attributes.
 Indeed, the fear of something like a Terminator hinges on the prospect that something that appears human can have a proclivity for destruction that is entirely inhuman.
 It’s this brand of robotic indifference that leads humans to create weapons with the capacity to destroy civilization, which grants the machines the tools to bring humanity to its knees.

 This is also one of the reasons why Terminator 2 works so well as a sequel.
 It builds off the tension of the first film in such a fascinating way.
-The first film asked if a killing machine like The Terminator could be defeated.
-The second asked if such a machine could learn human values.
+The first film asked if a killing machine like The Terminator--this token of human brutality--could be defeated.
+The second asked if it could ever learn human values.

 This sets the tone for The Terminator’s arc in this movie.
 Through his experience with Sarah and John, protecting John stops being just a thing he was programmed to do and turns into a mission that teaches him the value of a life.
 The culminating moment for his character comes at the end of the film when The Terminator asks Sarah to lower him into the vat of molten metal to destroy the last bit of Skynet programming inside of him, ensuring that this technology is eliminated forever.
 It’s a truly selfless act from a machine, and an emblem of what the Terminator movies are “about.”